 Arraignment in Superior Court

-- The indictment is read to the defendant and they’re asked how they want to plead to the charges.
+- The indictment (formal accusation) is read to the defendant and they’re asked how they want to plead to the charges.

-If a defendant can’t make bail set by the court, they may ask the court to reconsider the bail, or appeal the bail.
+If a defendant can’t pay the bail the court sets, they can ask the court to reconsider, or appeal, the bail.

-- If bail has been set by a magistrate — Appeal to a Superior Court justice.
+- If bail was set by a magistrate — Appeal to a Superior Court judge.

-- If bail has been set by a Superior Court justice — Appeal to a single justice of an Appellate Court.
+- If bail was set by a Superior Court judge — Appeal to an Appellate Court single justice.

 Arraignment in Juvenile Court

-With the exception of youthful offender cases, arraignments of juveniles in court are closed to the public.
-The process is otherwise the same for adults.
+Juvenile arraignments are closed to the public.
+Otherwise, the process is the same as for adults.
 See bail for juveniles for more information.